canjs/can-globals/doc/can-globals.md

 const LOCATION = globals.getKeyValue( "location" );
 ```

-New keys can be defined with the `define` method, overwritten with the `set` method, and reset to their original value with the `reset` method.
+New keys can be defined with the `define` method, overwritten with the `setKeyValue` method, and reset to their original value with the `reset` method.
 All of these methods are demonstrated in the following example

 ```js